krismeister/gongsho/README.md

 - LLM

-  - [x] Make initial prompt asking if codebase explenation is required
+  - [x] Make initial prompt asking if codebase explanation is required
   - [x] Make interstitial
-  - [x] Pass full text of files to LLM if explenation is required
+  - [x] Pass full text of files to LLM if explanation is required
-  - [x] Save/Load convdersation to/from file
+  - [x] Save/Load conversation to/from file
   - [ ] increase performance on large projects

 - UI